 In rural areas many houses and businesses are not connected to public systems that collect, treat and dispose of wastewater, and they rely mainly on on-site systems (conventional septic tanks or proprietary systems) via soil percolation areas, which if not designed, installed or operated properly can result in water pollution.
-Septic tanks pose a potential problem to the District's waters, especially in the coastal counties (Cork, Kerry and Waterford), which have an ever-increasing number of holiday homes.
+Two of the four counties with the highest percentage of one-off housing in Ireland are in the WRBD; Galway (52%) and Roscommon (43%).
+In addition, the ever increasing number of holiday homes being constructed in the coastal counties (Galway, Mayo, Sligo and Clare) and their associated septic tanks pose a potential problem to the District's waters.
 As many properties are spread over wide areas, provision of public sewerage systems, especially ahead of new development, is very difficult and often very costly.